Questions and answers about new schools

 If you have additional questions, please email firstname.lastname@example.org.

-Anticipated opening dates for new facilities & timelines for improvements
+Anticipated opening dates for new facilities and timelines for improvements

 - When will the new schools open?
 Anticipated opening dates for new schools and facilities are:

-Transportation Maintenance Facility at the north terminal: 2022
+- Transportation Maintenance Facility at the north terminal: Fall 2022 (may be accelerated)

 - Have boundaries for the new schools been determined?
 Yes.
 Boundary areas for the three new schools have been drawn through the work of a Boundary Committee.
 Information and maps of the new boundaries are on the PSD Boundaries web page.